healixloo/metadata_management_webapp/README.md

 ## Configuration

-The application configuration can be adjusted in the `config.R` file.
-Modify settings such as file paths, user credentials, and UI elements as needed.
+The application configuration can be adjusted in the annotation file flexibly.
+Modify entries such as content and display format as needed.

 ### Key Configuration Settings